🏠 Home

 3. Data augmentation: improve the model's generalizability, noise and adversarial robustness.
 See the regularization section for specific methods.

-4. Weight initializations (Xavir and He initialization) and residual connections (especially useful for deep networks).
+4. Weight initializations (Xavier and He initialization) and residual connections (especially useful for deep networks).

 5. LR scheduling, early stopping, and gradient clipping.

-6. Handle class imbalance: upsampling, data augmentations, assign different weights for different classes when computing the loss.
+6. Handle class imbalance: upsampling, data augmentation, assigning different weights to different classes when computing the loss.

-7. Handle noisy labels: use soft labels, mixup, meta-learning, etc (can write a post specific about this).
+7. Handle noisy labels: use soft labels, mixup, meta-learning, etc. (can write a post specifically about this).

-9. Debugging: analyze the training/testing loss curves to spot over-fitting, unstable learning (regularizations); check gradients to see if the gradients have weird values, e.g., NaN (normalization and clipping can help); check model weights and outputs to see if the model collapse (batch norm is an efficient way to solve model collapse).
+9. Debugging: analyze the training/testing loss curves to spot over-fitting and unstable learning (regularization); check gradients to see if they have weird values, e.g., NaN (normalization and clipping can help); check model weights and outputs to see if the model collapses (batch norm is an efficient way to address model collapse).

 @article{guo2024mlbasis,